DPG Media: 2014–2018: Acquisitions of Mecom and Medialaan

 In 2017, De Persgroep bought Roularta's ownership stake in VTM parent company Medialaan and increased its interest to 100%.
 Roularta received a 50 percent stake in Mediafin and 217.5 million euros in cash.
 This turned De Persgroep into the sole owner of Medialaan.
 The company merged Medialaan with its newspaper and magazine publishing holdings in Belgium.
 To represent this change, the company changed the name of its Belgian holdings to Medialaan-De Persgroep Publishing.

-In 2017, De Persgroep acquired Reclamefolder.nl in the Netherlands.
-In 2018, De Persgroep bought magazine Primo and price comparison websites Independer and Mijnenergie.

-2019–2020: DPG Media and management changes
+2019-: DPG Media and acquisition of RTL Nederland

 On 23 May 2019, Medialaan-De Persgroep Publishing changed its name to DPG Media.

 On the job and automotive markets, DPG Media joined forces with Mediahuis.
 The online platforms AutoTrack.nl (DPG Media) and Gaspedaal.nl (Mediahuis) became the joint venture Automotive MediaVentions.
 On the job market, Vacature.com (DPG Media) and Jobat.be (Mediahuis) merged into Jobat, the new reference on the Belgian recruiting market.
 In December 2019, DPG Media announced the acquisition of all Dutch assets of Finnish media and publishing company Sanoma, gaining ownership of the magazines Libelle and vtwonen and news platform NU.nl.
 Sanoma's Belgian unit, that was already stripped down after selling many of its brands and businesses to both DPG Media and Roularta in previous years and consequently having become a publisher of home and deco magazines exclusively, was also included in the deal.
 The transaction was approved on 10 April 2020 by the Netherlands Authority for Consumers and Markets and became effective on 20 April.

 On 1 March 2020, Christian Van Thillo stepped down as CEO of the company, a role he had taken up for 30 years.
 His successor was Erik Roddenhof, who previously managed the company's Belgian and Dutch businesses.
 Roddenhof will continue to run the Dutch division, on top of his duties as the new CEO of the entire group.
 Kris Vervaet and Anders Krab-Johansen remained CEOs of respectively the Belgian and Danish divisions.
 Van Thillo became the company's board's executive chairman and in that capacity spearheads the group's strategy, acquisition policy, and the development of the group's media brands.

-On 1 June 2021, the acquisition of Mobile Vikings to Proximus was approved by the Belgian Competition Authority.
+On 1 June 2021, the sale of Mobile Vikings to Proximus was approved by the Belgian Competition Authority.
+In February 2025, DPG left the Danish market upon selling Berlingske Media to the Norwegian media group Amedia.

+In December 2022, it was announced that the RTL Group was considering selling its Dutch TV station RTL Nederland.
+After merger plans failed in 2023, it was officially announced in December that RTL Group was selling RTL Nederland for 1.1 billion euros to DPG Media.
+The acquisition was scheduled to be completed by mid-2024.
+The takeover was approved by the Netherlands Authority for Consumers and Markets in June 2025.

 Brands

-DPG Media is active in the Netherlands, Belgium and Denmark.
+DPG Media is active in the Netherlands and Belgium.
 The media company carries brands in television, radio, news, magazines, online services and telco.